How the Wirex Wallet protects your digital assets

 Improving overall user experience

 Without a single point of failure, digital assets remain secure.
 The Wirex Wallet’s flexibility enhances user experience while ensuring equilibrium between security and ease of use.
 Relying on biometry offers easy recovery with no need for backups.
-Ultimately, a keyless wallet secured by MPC and biometrics meets consumer demand for full ownership of their digital assets while offering optimum protection against illicit activity.
+Ultimately, a wallet using a keyless entry system secured by MPC and biometrics meets consumer demand for full ownership of their digital assets while offering optimum protection against illicit activity.
 And as the popularity of cryptocurrencies and NFTs continues to skyrocket and inevitably attract hackers, scammers, and assorted criminals, it’s critical that users remain informed about the security measures used to safeguard their assets.

 Learn more about the Wirex Wallet in the recent Wirex Whitepaper.